-in the fight to end HIV and AIDS in the Southern United States.
-The National AIDS Memorial is bringing sections of the AIDS Memorial Quilt to communities throughout the Southern U.S to honor Black and Brown lives lost to HIV and AIDS as part of Change the Pattern, a new initiative to reimagine the response to the epidemic in the region.JOIN US IN ALABAMA!
+in the fight to end HIV and AIDS in the South.
+In 2023, the National AIDS Memorial brought sections of the AIDS Memorial Quilt to communities throughout the Southern U.S to honor Black and Brown lives lost to HIV and AIDS.

-The National AIDS Memorial (NAM), steward of the AIDS Memorial Quilt, is partnering with the Southern AIDS Coalition to launch a major initiative bringing sections of the Quilt to communities in the southern United States as a teaching tool in the fight against HIV/AIDS.
+The National AIDS Memorial (NAM), steward of the AIDS Memorial Quilt, partnered with the Southern AIDS Coalition to launch a major initiative that brought sections of the Quilt to communities in the southern United States as a teaching tool in the fight against HIV/AIDS.

 PEOPLE LIVING WITH HIV